dzmitry-lahoda/lahoda-xyz/resume/it.md

 Windows software for linking data between documents, financial data charting tool, productivity tools integrated with Microsoft Office, the framework for an integrated suite of desktop applications used by distributed teams.

-* I delivered and lead technical integration various products for financial professionals into cohesive integrated solution.
+* Designed and delivered technical integration various products for financial professionals into cohesive integrated solution.
 * Engaged in deliver cross teams and cross technologies(native and managed) integration framework to get larger business value.
-* Using deep understanding of technologies to deliver business results and enablers
-* Improved knowledge sharing and collaboration in distributed teams
 * Refactoring existing code into components with proper variability engineering
 * Coded custom [IPC](16) and asynchronous modules systems
 * Solved client side of data, authentication, multiple login prevention, auto-upgrade.